 How Blumira Can Help

-Blumira’s cloud threat detection and response solution alerts your team about suspicious behavior that leads to security incidents, like ransomware infections — and provides recommendations on next steps.
-Test it out with a free trial.
+Blumira’s cloud threat detection and response solution alerts your team about suspicious behavior that leads to security incidents, like ransomware incidents– and provides recommendations on next steps.
+Get started with Blumira by trying out our free SIEM.

 Blumira can also help security teams detect malicious activity to reduce the impact of security incidents.
 Here are a few examples of Blumira detections on techniques mentioned in this article: